Montoya/Blend-Shortcode/README.md

 Blend-Shortcode
 ===============

-WordPress plugin for converting Blend project URLs into embedded players.
+WordPress plugin for converting Blend.io project URLs into embedded players.

 ## How to use